+Settings Guidelines

-Settings Guidelines Maximum Log Size Max Log Size Specify the maximum size of the local log.
+Maximum Log Size

+Max Log Size Specify the maximum size of the local log.
 The default is 200 MB.
 The maximum is 500 MB.
 The default is a good choice for logs formatted with the Standard format.
 If you use a more verbose format, such as WELF, specify a larger value.

-When the local log reaches the maximum log size, the current data is rolled over to a backup log file.
+Settings Guidelines When the local log reaches the maximum log size, the current data is rolled over to a backup log file.
 A new, empty, file is then created for all subsequent (new) log messages.
 The log viewer displays the most recent 5000 log messages (the display limit).
 If the current log file contains fewer than 5000 log messages, older log messages from the backup log file can be displayed, up to a total of 5000 log messages.
 This makes the log files appear as one, even though they are stored separately.
 When you save the log messages or use the FTP archive function, the backup log file is appended to the current log file and is then downloaded as one log file.
 If the log files are not archived or saved by the time they are rolled over again, the oldest log messages (saved in the backup log file) are lost.
 Archiving Click the Archiving link to display the configuration page for Archiving jobs, including log archiving.
-Select Events to L .og - Events Tab Connection Requests Log events related to connection requests.
+Select Events to I og - Events Tab Connection Requests Log events related to connection requests.
 System Status Log events related to changes in system status.
 System Errors Log events related to system errors.
 Enforcer Events Log events related to Infranet Enforcer communication.
 Enforcer Command Trace Log events related to Infranet Enforcer command execution.

-Settings Guidelines Statistics Log user access statistics reported on the System > Log/Monitoring > Statistics tab.
+Statistics Log user access statistics reported on the System > Log/Monitoring > Statistics tab.
 If you unselect the Statistics option, the statistics are not written to the log file, but are still reported on the statistics page.
 Performance Log events related to performance, such as CPU utilization.
 License Protocol Events Log events related to licensing.
-IF-MAP Server Trace Log events related to IF-MAP.
 RADIUS Statistics Logs events related to RADIUS.

-Select Events to I og - User Access Tab Login/log out Log events related to sign in and sign out.
+Settings Guidelines Select Events to Log - User Access Tab Login/log out Log events related to sign in and sign out.
 User Settings Log events related to changes to user settings.
 Client Certificate Log events related to certificate security.
 Enforcer Deny Messages Log events related to Infranet Enforcer.
-IF-MAP Client User Messages Log events related to IF-MAP.
 RADIUS Accounting Messages Log events related to RADIUS.
 Endpoint Heartbeat Messages Log events related to endpoint heartbeat messages.
-Pulse Client Messages Log events related to Pulse clients.
-Select Events to Log - Admin Access Tab Administrator changes Log events related to configuration changes.

-Settings Guidelines Administrator log ins Log events related to administrator access.
+Ivanti Secure Access Client Messages Log events related to Ivanti Secure Access Client.
+Select Events to L og - Admin Access Tab Administrator changes Log events related to configuration changes.
+Administrator log ins Log events related to administrator access.
 License changes Log events related to licensing.